tigerlinux/tigerlinux-extra-recipes/recipes/misc/ceph-owncloud-lab/README.md

 We'll use the first node (server-71) as "deploy node" too.

-For the application part (the Owncloud Server) we will use another Centos 7 machine, 2 VCPU's, 2 GB's RAM, 4 GB's Swap disk, 60GB HD for the Operating System, with only one NIC in the same CEPH-Cluster primary network.
+For the application part (the Owncloud/Nextcloud Server) we will use another Centos 7 machine, 2 VCPU's, 2 GB's RAM, 4 GB's Swap disk, 60GB HD for the Operating System, with only one NIC in the same CEPH-Cluster primary network.
 Name: server-70, IP 192.168.56.70.

 All nodes are correctly NTP and DNS Configured (all hostname fully resolvable across all 4 servers).
 SELINUX and FirewallD disabled, and, EPEL repo already installed and enabled on all four servers.